prov3ntus/pv_blender_cod/README.md

 There are some things I still need to add to / fix with the plugin; they're all detailed here, in order of highest to least priority:

-- Fix compression for exporting to binary formats (as currently, no compression is being applied and file sizes are BIG).
 - Look into XAnim importing & exporting and fix issues left by previous maintainers (and hence add 4.0+ support).
-- Show a summary of the changelog in the auto-update prompt so you know why you're updating.
 - Drag n' drop support for importing XModel/XAnims
-- Reports of some scaling issues (might possibly be other plugins fucking up, need to look into it).

 ---

-The aim for this plugin is to support all versions from Blender 3.X, to Blender 4.X.
-As aforementioned above, I haven't gotten around to fixing XAnim support yet so please be patient until I do.
+The aim for this plugin is to support all versions of Blender (3.X AND 4.X).

+As aforementioned above, I haven't gotten around to fixing XAnims yet so please be patient until I do.

 Other than that, please **let me know if you encounter a problem** by opening an issue [here](https://github.com/w4133d/pv_blender_cod/issues/new/choose), and I'll fix it **as soon as I can**!